jtorral/pgpoolTutorial/pgpool-rocky9-md5.md

 -   **SELinux Configuration:** The Security-Enhanced Linux (SELinux) policy is configured to not interfere with the operation of Pgpool and the Postgres services.
 Especially ssh.

 -   **Firewall Rules:** The host firewall (if runnin) is configured to allow bidirectional network traffic between the four servers essential for this demonstration.
--

 - **Hostname Resolution:** The **/etc/hosts** file on each server has been updated to include the IP addresses and hostnames of all servers in the environment.
 This is crucial for enabling seamless hostname based communication among the cluster nodes.

-**The 4 servers involved will be pg1, pg2, pg3 and pgpool**

-If you decide to use the Docker  version of the this documentation, all of the above is already  preconfigured for you.
+**The servers for this deployment**

+For this deployment, we will be using 4 separate servers.
+3 for Postgres databases and 1 for the pgpool service.
+The hosts name used for this will be **pg1, pg2, pg3** and **pgpool**

 With these components in place, we can proceed with the installation and configuration steps.

-### Installing Postgres and Pgpool on all servers
+### Install Postgres and Pgpool on all servers

+Although Pgpool is not required to reside on the database server, the database does need a specific Pgpool extension.
+I have found it convenient to just install Pgpool on the database servers and create the extension with the added bonus of being able to use the database servers for Pgpool as well in a redundant Pgpool deployment using watchdog.

 As root, on all servers (**pg1, pg2, pg3 and pgpool** ) run the following.